Customer Experience | Employee Experience | Frontline Impact

 Leaders of companies will brag about their customer experience strategy, customer insights, and loyalty metrics, but most of the time the people who actually interact with customers every single day often have little understanding of what any of it means.
 Most often, the frontline, the team whose behaviour dictates whether a customer stays, buys again, or leaves, is left out of the loop.

 This is the silent disconnect undermining revenue.
-You cannot deliver meaningful customer experience (CX) when the very people delivering it don’t understand why it matters, how it ties to business outcomes, or what decisions they should be making moment to moment.
+You cannot deliver meaningful customer experience when the very people delivering it don’t understand why it matters, how it ties to business outcomes, or what decisions they should be making moment to moment.
 When employee experience (EX) is misaligned with CX goals, even the best strategies will fall flat.

 The Hidden CX Revenue Killer: Employee Disconnection